The Kashmir Conflict-

 their future state upon which they formed an effective Jewish Organisation as

-well as to counter Waffd Party’s demands, al-ikhwan al-Muslimum was
+well as to counter Waffd Party’s demands, al-Ikhwan al-Muslimum was

 worker’s unity.
 The false consciousness that was created by using the force of